mwbagency/mwb-docs/Analytics,-Consent-&-Legal.md

 Then save your changes, make a note of the cookie policy ID in the embed code, and copy the whole "Embed the banner" code to your clipboard, you'll need it later.

 ## Not Iubenda
-TODO - instructions on how to setup our consent MWB Plugin
 1. Enable the `CookieConsent` MWB plugin within your theme
 2. Enter the policy url within the MWB plugin's settings (Settings > Cookie Consent) (see below)